Practical Activity for 11-14

 In this class activity, students see that after it’s rubbed against your clothes a balloon will attract a drinks can and make it roll.
 You can use it to introduce why charged objects exert forces on uncharged objects.

-Each group of students will need:
+Each student will need:

 - Empty aluminium soft drink can